Skip Global navigation and goto content

 Bill Pay

-Environmental Health bills and fees can be paid in person or by mail at the address below or you can visit our bill pay site at MyFloridaEHPermit.com.
+Environmental Health bills and fees can be paid in-person, by mail, or online by visiting MyFloridaEHPermit.com.